Foxxyyy/CodeX.Games.RDR1/README.md

 # Udpates

 I make regular updates to this project when I have some spare time, so it will or will not work with older versions of CodeX.

-Here are some of the noticeable features for RDR1 :
+Here are some of the features :
-* You can import, replace, edit and create files or folders as you wish without the need to rebuild the entire .RPFs (unlike MagicRDR)
+* Import, replace, edit and create files or folders, without the need to rebuild the entire .RPF files (instant-save, unlike MagicRDR)
-* You can view, edit and search files in multiple .RPFs at the same time, they're all accessible in the tree view (unlike MagicRDR)
+* View & edit multiple .RPF files at the same time (unlike MagicRDR)
-* You can search for files, but you can also search for words/text/hex through all the files
+* Search for files, as well as search for words, text, or hex within all the files.
-* You can view a certain number of resources, some of them can technically be exported and reimported from XML
+* A significant number of files have been researched and can be viewed.

-    > Models (.wfd / .wvd)
-    > Collisions (.wbd)
-    > Textures (.wtd)
-    > Game strings (.strtbl / .sst)
-    > Map Data (.wsi)
-    > Animations (.was / .wcdt)
-    > Tree Data (.wsp)
-    > Grass Batches (.wsg)
+* Some files can be exported to XML (sometimes re-imported) : `.wvd, .wfd, .wsp, .wsg, .wtd, .wbd, .wedt, .sst, .strtbl, .fonttex, etc.`

+I also work on an [RDR1 Sollumz fork](https://github.com/Foxxyyy/SollumzRDR), it can import `WFD & WVD` files (no exports yet).
+Fragments can technically be imported if you rename the XML extension from `.wft.wml` to `.wfd.xml` and manually edit the file to keep the `<Drawable>` node part.

 # CodeX Contributors
 * dexyfex